ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/index/intro.md

 Database commands are mainly written in YQL, an SQL dialect.
 This gives the user a powerful and already familiar way to interact with the database.

-{{ ydb-short-name }} supports high-performance distributed [ACID](https://en.wikipedia.org/wiki/ACID_(computer_science)) transactions that may affect multiple records of the same type in different tables.
+{{ ydb-short-name }} supports high-performance distributed [ACID](https://en.wikipedia.org/wiki/ACID_(computer_science)) transactions that may affect multiple records in different tables.
 It provides the serializable isolation level, which is the strictest transaction isolation.
 You can also reduce the level of isolation to raise performance.

 {{ ydb-short-name }} natively supports different processing options, such as [OLTP](https://en.wikipedia.org/wiki/Online_transaction_processing) and [OLAP](https://en.wikipedia.org/wiki/Online_analytical_processing).
 The current version offers limited analytical query support.
 This is why we can say that {{ ydb-short-name }} is currently an OLTP database.